Julia Glushko

-Julia Glushko (or Yulia, יוליה גלושקו; born January 1 1990) is an Israeli former tennis player.
+Julia Glushko (or Yulia, יוליה גלושקו; born 1 January 1990) is an Israeli former tennis player.

 She won 11 singles and 14 doubles titles on the ITF Women's Circuit.
 Her best results at a Grand Slam tournament were reaching the third round of the US Open in 2013, and the French Open in 2014 in singles.
-In September 2015, she reached the final of the WTA Challenger event in Dalian, where she was defeated by Zheng Saisai.
+In September 2015, she reached the final of the WTA 125 event in Dalian, where she was defeated by Zheng Saisai.

 On 23 June 2014, Glushko reached her best singles ranking of world No. 79.
 On 4 November 2013, she peaked at No. 109 in the doubles rankings.
 She won the 2011 Israeli National Women's Singles Championship.
 Playing for Israel in the Fed Cup, she had a win–loss record of 29–29.

 Early and personal life

 Glushko was born in Donetsk, Ukrainian SSR, USSR, and is fluent in Hebrew, Russian, and English.
 She started playing tennis at the age of four.
 Her parents, Sergei and Olga, are tennis instructors.
 Glushko and her family immigrated to Israel from Ukraine when she was nine years old, initially living in the Katamon neighborhood of the city of Jerusalem for three years, and then in the city of Ramat HaSharon.
 She then trained at the Wingate Institute in Netanya.
 She served in the Israel Defense Forces for over two years.
 She lives in Modi'in, halfway between Jerusalem and Tel Aviv, Israel.
 Her younger sister Lina Glushko is also a tennis player with whom she has teamed as a doubles partner.